madhu-1999/Interviews/React/Rendering in React.md

 ### **Fiber**
 + Current React reconciler is called **fiber**
 + During [[#Initial Render]], it creates a **fiber tree** based on the [[#Virtual DOM]].
-+ It is a special internal with **one** "fiber" for each component instance and DOM element in the app.
++ It is a special internal tree with **one** "fiber" for each component instance and DOM element in the app.
 + Each fiber contains a components current state, props, hooks etc, along with a queue of work to do, like updating state, updating refs, performing DOM updates.
 + Unlike [[#Virtual DOM]], it is not recreated on every render.
 It is a mutable data structure that is mutated in each reconciliation step.
 + Instead of a parent-child relationship, each first child has a link to its parent and all other children have a link to their previous sibling. ([[Linked List]]).